 I don´t know if he was the last one, but we recently saw one that looked just like you and me.
-Only he was a chimera that I had only heard about before that.
-We caught a real illegal currency street seller before the exchange office on the Old Town Square.
+Only he was a chimaera that I had only heard about before that.
+We caught a real illegal currency street seller before the exchange office on Old Town Square.
 He was arrested by the police later.

 Haven´t those died out yet?

-He managed to steal 300 euros from a beautiful French girl before that by selling her worthless Belarusian rubles.
+He managed to steal 300 euros from a beautiful French girl before selling her worthless Belarusian rubles.
 Ironically, he seemed like a nice man to her.
 Unlike the exchange office that buys out euros for an alarming 15 crowns, which seems like usury to me, he offered to give her 27.
 But the writing on the bills was in the Russian alphabet.
 And don´t get me started on the exchange offices where they charge foreigners a 30% fee.
 There are about forty of them around Prague.

 How is it possible that these swindlers succeed with tourists?

-Shouldn´t official info centers be doing this?
+Shouldn’t official info centres be doing this?

-They should but they don´t.
+They should, but they don´t.
 They are trying to embellish what Prague is like, which seems illogical to me.
-They don´t tell you that when you arrive at the Main Train Station, you shouldn´t get a taxi because they´re going to overcharge you, and that you walk a couple of meters instead.
-Or that you shouldn´t take the so-called hop-on hop-off buses for tourists, because all you´ll experience is being stuck in traffic and you won´t get to enjoy the city.
+They don´t tell you that when you arrive at the Main Train Station, you shouldn´t get a taxi because they´re going to overcharge you and that you walk a couple of meters instead.
+Or that you shouldn´t take the so-called hop-on-hop-off buses for tourists, because all you´ll experience is being stuck in traffic and you won´t get to enjoy the city.
 We do tell them this and also provide better alternatives.

 There´s no need for them to get anything like that.
 There are people with great language and communication skills sitting there.
 But they should come out of their booths from time to time and actively offer their help.